mm3509/b9122/syllabus/appendix-grading.md

 Exams are in-person and last 3 hours.
 We will have a midterm and a final exam.
 See below for the grading rubric.

-One week before the exam, I will send you a study guide so you can review the material and be prepared for the exam.

 ## Assessment grading rubric and Autograder

 This course uses an "Autograder" on Gradescope: you write code to complete the assignments, and I write code that gauges the quality of your code.

 For assignments, you have three submissions per day and Autograder will give you an indication of your grade, so you can improve and get maximum points.
 The earlier you start on the assignments, the more submissions and opportunities for improvement you'll have.

-In spite of having 3 submissions per day, you can activate a previous submission until the deadline (due date).
+Even though you have 3 submissions per day, you can activate a previous submission until the deadline (due date).
 For example, your second submission on the last day was good, but you introduced a bug in your third submission that decreased your grade, but you don't have submissions left to submit again.
 You can go to the history of submissions and activate the previous submission.

 Any question marked as "bonus" increases your grade to the maximum of 140 in the particular assessment and do not carry over to other assessments.
 That is, bonus questions serve as insurance within an assessment (in case you lost points on another question) but not across assessments (in case you lost points on another assignment).